muratk5n/thirdwave/en/README.md

 ---

-The increased competiteness would help if they did not cut themselves off from their *biggest export market*.
+The increased competiteness would help if UK *did not cut itself off from their biggest export market*.

 CNBC: "A historically weaker pound on a medium- to long-term basis has a variety of impacts on the U.K. more broadly...
 The most basic one